osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

-Chain Lightning - Explodes and releases an aimed arc of electricity with courses through the ground aimed at nearby tanks Disco Bunny		- Releases an initial salvo of aimed warheads which bounce outwards creating more warheads as they bounce Dmsday Device	- Larger, more destructive version of Apocalypse Earthquake      - shakes the earth and does damage over a large area EMP Grenade     - Explodes on impact causing damage to opponents without deforming the earth.
+Chain Lightning - Explodes and releases an aimed arc of electricity with courses through the ground aimed at nearby tanks Disco Bunny		- Releases an initial salvo of aimed warheads which bounce outwards creating more warheads as they bounce Dmsday Device	- Larger, more destructive version of Apocalypse Earthquake      - Shakes the earth and does damage over a large area from a random location on the map.
+EMP Grenade     - Explodes on impact causing damage to opponents without deforming the earth.
 Fatman			- In between a nuke and a MOAB
 Fire Ants		- MIRV that releases multiple rolling, explosive napalm warheads